alunodoisgte/prep/slack/README.md

 ## [⏫ Get an Invite](#)

+> 🍎 Students under 13 will automatically be added to their chat room
+> and just need to learn to login and remember their password.

 Because we use a private repo (for obvious reasons) you'll need an invite from your instructor, teacher assistant, or location manager.
 Here's what it looks like in your in box: